Tier 01

 Read full case study

-Three typical bands: $10K–$40K for a front-of-house-only refresh (paint, flooring, booth updates, no kitchen work), $50K–$120K for a café or coffee shop with light hood and espresso plumbing, and $120K–$250K for a full restaurant build-out with Type I hood, grease interceptor, and complete FOH.
+Three typical bands: $10K to $40K for a front-of-house-only refresh (paint, flooring, booth updates, no kitchen work), $50K to $120K for a café or coffee shop with light hood and espresso plumbing, and $120K to $250K for a full restaurant build-out with Type I hood, grease interceptor, and complete FOH.
 Final number depends on kitchen scope, hood type, and finish package.

-A FOH-only refresh — paint, flooring, booth re-upholstery, lighting, fixture swaps — runs $10K–$40K depending on square footage and finish level.
+A FOH-only refresh (paint, flooring, booth re-upholstery, lighting, fixture swaps) runs $10K to $40K depending on square footage and finish level.
 We sequence around your service hours (typically overnight or one-day-closed weeks) so revenue impact stays minimal.
-We've done multiple DFW FOH refreshes in 7–14 day windows.
+We've done multiple DFW FOH refreshes in 7 to 14 day windows.

 Type I commercial hoods require code-compliant duct routing to roof, makeup-air units, fire-suppression integration, and city + health-department inspections.
-A full Type I hood install with MAU and suppression typically runs $25K–$60K of the total project cost — it's the single biggest line item on most restaurant build-outs.
+A full Type I hood install with MAU and suppression typically runs $25K to $60K of the total project cost.
+It's the single biggest line item on most restaurant build-outs.
 We work with hood-specialist subcontractors who know the DFW city inspectors.

-Most DFW municipalities require an exterior grease interceptor (1,000–1,500 gal) for any cooking restaurant — interior grease traps don't pass current code.
-Cost: $8K–$18K depending on excavation needs and city.
-Floor sinks (typically 3–6 per kitchen) run $400–800 installed.
+Most DFW municipalities require an exterior grease interceptor (1,000 to 1,500 gal) for any cooking restaurant.
+Interior grease traps don't pass current code.
+Cost: $8K to $18K depending on excavation needs and city.
+Floor sinks (typically 3 to 6 per kitchen) run $400 to 800 installed.
 These are scope-locked before mobilize so you don't get surprised at health-department inspection.

-FOH refresh: 1–3 weeks.
-Café / coffee shop: 6–10 weeks.
-Full restaurant with Type I hood: 12–20 weeks.
-Health-department + city sign-off typically adds 1–2 weeks at the end.
+FOH refresh: 1 to 3 weeks.
+Café / coffee shop: 6 to 10 weeks.
+Full restaurant with Type I hood: 12 to 20 weeks.
+Health-department + city sign-off typically adds 1 to 2 weeks at the end.
 We give you a real schedule with health-department milestones built in.

-FOH refreshes and minor kitchen updates, yes — we can sequence work overnight or during one-day-closed weeks.
-Full kitchen renovations require closure for the kitchen scope itself (typically 4–8 weeks), but we can pre-stage materials and prep work so the closure window is as tight as possible.
+FOH refreshes and minor kitchen updates, yes.
+We can sequence work overnight or during one-day-closed weeks.
+Full kitchen renovations require closure for the kitchen scope itself (typically 4 to 8 weeks), but we can pre-stage materials and prep work so the closure window is as tight as possible.

 Tell us the concept, kitchen scope, and target opening date.
-We'll walk the site, pre-coordinate the health-department milestones, and return an itemized scope within 5 business days — no deposit until you approve it.
+We'll visit the site, pre-coordinate the health-department milestones, and return a written scope and price within 5 business days.
+No deposit until you approve it.